Bhagat007/myFirstAngularUIapp/README.md

 To make you angular app responsive and CSS stype use bootsrap with Angular:

 	npm install bootstrap

+    package.json will add this after install
+      "bootstrap": "^5.3.2",

 Install jquery you will see this all in package.json file automatically :

 	npm install jquery
+    package.json will add this after install
+      "jquery": "^3.7.1",

 ## Development server